noir-lang/noir/docs/docs/getting_started/tooling/noir_codegen.md

 }
 ```

-Now the `is_equal()` function and relevant types are readily available for use in Typescript.
+Now the `is_equal()` function and relevant types are readily available for use in TypeScript.